esmero/archipelago-documentation/docs/direct_media_json_formatters.md

 ## Strawberry Field Simple Citation Formatter

-This `Strawberry Field Simple Citation Formatter` can be used to display citation information for your Archipelago Digital Objects.
+This `Strawberry Field Simple Citation Formatter` can be used to display citation information for your Archipelago Digital Objects by making use of an integration with [BibCite](https://www.drupal.org/project/bibcite) --and corresponding Metadata Display (Twig) templates.

-There is not an example use of this formatter in default Archipelago deployments.
+There is not an example use of this formatter in default Archipelago deployments, and this integration may be sunset in future releases in favor of utilizing Archipelago-native Twig templates only.

 You can find the option for this formatter listed in the Formatters dropdown list for any pre-configured display mode + formatter setup.

 ![Simple Citation Formatter Example](images/simple_citation_formatter_example.png)